“One can hear many influences in Bishop’s playing, including more than a touch of Elvin, but he is clearly an original

 “The New Stories trio is likewise nothing less than extraordinary.
 Drummer John Bishop, particularly, is one of the finest on the scene.” – Jazz Review

-Bishop has toured internationally with Buddy Greco, the McGuire Sisters, and the Harry James Orchestra, and has performed with Bob Hope, Red Skelton, Bob Newhart, Rich Little, The Hi-Los, Frankie Avalon, the Drifters, the Coasters, the Platters, Pete Barbutti, the Seattle Symphony and many others.
+Bishop has also toured internationally with Buddy Greco, the McGuire Sisters, and the Harry James Orchestra, and has performed with Bob Hope, Red Skelton, Bob Newhart, Rich Little, The Hi-Los, Frankie Avalon, the Drifters, the Coasters, the Platters, Pete Barbutti, the Seattle Symphony, and many others.

-He has an understanding wife, 2 dogs and 2 cats, and drives Volvos exclusively…
+He has an understanding wife, 2 dogs & 2 cats, and drives Volvos exclusively…